nagesh123-geek/GAN_MD/README.md

 # Abstract

-Molecular dynamics (MD) simulations provide a microscopic description of molecular motion but remain severely limited in accessing long timescales and rare events due to their high computational cost.
-Majority of generative machine-learning approaches such as diffusion or normalizing flow have shown promise in accelerating configurational sampling, yet these methods are inherently designed to generate independent equilibrium snapshots and do not preserve temporal correlations or kinetic information by construction.
-On the other hand Autoregressive sequence models, such as LSTM- and transformer-based architectures, can learn time evolution but generate trajectories step-by- step, making them susceptible to error accumulation and loss of global dynamical consistency.
-Here, we introduce a complementary paradigm inspired by advances in image and video generation: we treat finite MD trajectory segments as high-dimensional objects and learn their joint distribution using Generative Adversarial Networks (GANs).
-Using a Wasserstein GAN with gradient penalty, we directly generate entire time-series trajectories that are evaluated holistically, enforcing temporal coherence without explicit integration of equations of motion.
-We demonstrate the generality of this approach across systems of increasing complexity, including a two-dimensional three-well model, protein-ligand binding in cytochrome P450, latent-space dynamics of the intrinsically disordered protein α-synuclein, and conditional trajectory synthesis for the Trp-cage mini-protein.
-In all cases, the generated trajectories reproduce free-energy landscapes and kinetic signatures such as transition statistics and implied timescales, while enabling rapid generation of rare-event dynamics that would otherwise require weeks of MD simulation.
+Molecular dynamics (MD) simulations yield atomic-level insights into molecular motion but struggle to reach the long timescales needed for rare events due to prohibitive computational costs.
+Generative machine-learning models (e.g., diffusion models and normalizing flows) offer a promising route to accelerate sampling, yet they generate independent equilibrium snapshots without tem- poral correlation or kinetic information.
+Autoregressive sequence models can learn time evolution by producing one frame at a time, but this stepwise generation often accumulates errors and drifts from true dynamics.
+Here, we propose a complementary approach inspired by advances in image and video generation: we treat finite MD trajectory segments as high-dimensional objects and learn their joint distribution using Generative Adversarial Networks (GANs).
+Using a Wasserstein GAN with gradient penalty, we directly generate entire time-series trajectories in one shot, that remain physically coherent over time without explicitly integrating the equations of motion.
+We demonstrate the generality of this method on molecular systems of increasing complexity: a 2D triple-well potential energy landscape, a protein–ligand binding process (cytochrome P450), the dynamics of an intrinsically disordered protein (α-synuclein) in a latent coordinate space, and even the conditional generation of folding trajectories for the Trp-cage mini-protein.
+In all cases, the GAN-generated trajectories closely reproduce the true free-energy landscapes and kinetic signa- tures of the systems, while enabling efficient sampling of rare events that would ordinarily require months of conventional MD simulation

 # Architecture